 main on GitHub (or whatever default branch you are using).

 main as the branch name and make sure “Sync branch with remote” is checked.

 Click “Create” (yes, even though the branch already exists).

 In a shell, do this, substituting your URL:

 git remote add origin https://github.com/jennybc/myrepo.git

-git push -u origin master
+git push --set-upstream origin main

 Go back to the browser.
 I assume we’re still viewing your new GitHub repo.

 You should see all the project files you committed there.